A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 How can I check if my SSN was leaked?

 Data leaked during breaches usually ends up on the dark web.
 There are databases online that can scan the web for leaked personal information.
-Mostly, these include email addresses, which is not a lot.
+For the most part, these include email addresses, which is not much.

-Surfshark Alert can check the web for leaks of your emails and passwords, Social Security numbers, and credit card information.
+Surfshark Alert can check the web for leaks of your emails, passwords, Social Security numbers, and credit card information.
 It will also continue to monitor your information and will notify you if it finds that any of your data leaked on the web.

-Here’s how you can check your SSN for leaks with Alert in 6 steps:
+Here’s how you can check your SSN for leaks with Alert in six steps:

 1. Log in to your Surfshark account;